 Coordinating the installation of the septic system is yet another way to save money on construction fees and improve equity.
 The more you pay for without tapping your construction loan, the lower the costs will be in the long term.

 Even the cleanest crews will produce a certain amount of construction debris that has to be removed from the site.
 Work with your construction superintendent to set up a system so that you can remove waste materials throughout the project.

 Painting walls is a task that most people can do.
 Although it takes time, you can save significant money and increase your equity by doing it yourself.

 Landscaping and exterior features like decks and walkways add to the value of your home.
 You can get the most from this investment by doing much of it yourself and hiring professionals to fill in the gaps as needed.

 Adair Homes offers a unique solution to homeowners who want to build equity during the construction process.
 Our innovative project management system allows you to participate in certain tasks no matter how much or how little DIY experience you have.
 Of course, not everybody has the time to invest in sweat equity or has the interest in doing some of the work themselves.
-If you want to build a new custom home without the hassle of participation, we offer a turn-key program that takes care of everything for you.
+If you want to build a new custom home without the hassle of participation, we offer Adair Site Services that takes care of everything for you.
 Whichever approach sounds the best for you, contact us today to learn more.